Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Moolap has 27 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that collectively facilitate 1,187 weekly passenger trips.
-The accessibility of these services is rated as moderate, with residents on average located 423 meters from the nearest stop.
+These stops are served by 19 different routes that together facilitate 1,885 weekly passenger trips.
+The accessibility of these services is rated as moderate, with residents on average being located 423 meters from the nearest stop.

-On a daily basis, there are an average of 169 trips across all routes, which translates to approximately 43 weekly trips per individual stop.
+On average, there are 269 trips per day across all routes, which equates to approximately 69 weekly trips per individual stop.

 Frequently Asked Questions - Transport